mibrahim234/JS-Calculator-/README.md

 # JavaScript Calculator ![GitHub license](https://img.shields.io/badge/license-MIT%20License-blue.svg)

-## Built to practice BootStrap
+## Built to practice vanilla JavaScript

 ## Deployed Site
 https://mibrahim234.github.io/JS-Calculator-/

 ## Description
 This is a Calculator made with vanilla JavaScript.
 This app was built to practice JavaScript.
-The app is responsive and functions like a regular calculator.
+The app is responsive and functions like a regular calculator. <br>
   ![Calculator Screenshot](imgs/jscalc.PNG)